act-rules/act-rules.github.io/_rules/html-page-lang-valid-bf051a.md

 - has a `lang` attribute that is neither empty ("") nor only [ASCII whitespace](https://infra.spec.whatwg.org/#ascii-whitespace); and
 - is in a [top-level browsing context](https://html.spec.whatwg.org/#top-level-browsing-context); and
 - has a [node document](https://dom.spec.whatwg.org/#concept-node-document) with a [content type](https://dom.spec.whatwg.org/#concept-document-content-type) of `text/html`.

-**Note:** `html` elements within `iframe` and `object` elements are not applicable as `iframe` and `object` elements create [nested browsing contexts](https://html.spec.whatwg.org/#nested-browsing-context).
-These elements can embed any third party content, making testing difficult.
-As these elements are meant to provide a layer of isolation, the language of the [parent browsing context](https://html.spec.whatwg.org/#parent-browsing-context) may not be inherited.
-Thus, embedded documents with an invalid `lang` attribute can cause accessibility issues.
-This should be tested separately.

 ## Expectation